samanthaandrews/samantha-andrews/index.md

 ### Who are you?

-You’re design-minded business owner on a mission build stronger, healthier communities.
+You’re design-minded business owner on a mission build **stronger**, **healthier communities**.

 You’re making waves, challenging the status-quo, and building an intentional, purpose-driven business on your own terms.
 For you, running a business isn’t about making a billion dollars, it’s about making a meaningful dent in the Universe.

-You’re also juggling a million other things that come with the territory of running a business, and you know that your website could be doing more to generate leads, connect with your audience, and communicate your higher purpose.

-You know good design when you see it, but you haven’t quite been able to execute your vision using the standard website templates.
+You’re also juggling a million other things that go hand-in-hand with running a business, and you know that your website could be doing more to **generate leads**, **connect with your audience**, and **communicate your higher purpose**.
+You just haven't _quite_ been able to execute your vision using the standard website templates.

-I’m here to give your brand and website a makeover!
+**I’m here to give your brand and website a makeover!**

 Think of it like Queer Eye for your business.
 We’ll work together to streamline your messaging, simplify your systems, and package everything together with a website and brand that ✨sparkles✨.